Brian Cullina Fired? Emma Stone’s Twitter Photo 3 Minutes Before Oscar Flub Gone

 — Jac (@GreenCheeksJac) February 27, 2017

 On Twitter, folks are blaming Brian and posting plenty of memes proclaiming, “You had one job.”
-Instead of Moonlight being correctly announced initially as the winner in the Best Picture category, La La Land was incorrectly announced as Best Picture.
-Despite those blaming Brian for being too focused on social media instead of handing the correct Best Picture category envelope to Warren, Cullinan does not think that his tweet of Stone was the reason for the mistake that he feels “horrible, absolutely horrible” for making, according to Tim Ryan, the U.S. chairman of PwC.
+Instead of Moonlight being correctly announced as the winner in the Best Picture category, La La Land was incorrectly announced as Best Picture.
+Despite those blaming Brian for being too focused on social media instead of handing the correct Best Picture category envelope to Warren, Cullinan does not think that his tweet of Stone was the reason for the mistake he feels “horrible, absolutely horrible” for making, according to Tim Ryan, the U.S. chairman of PwC.

 According to Page Six, the mix-up with the envelope wasn’t the only controversy surrounding the Oscars.
 Warren and Faye Dunaway reportedly argued about who would announce the name of the Best Picture winner.
 Beatty wasn’t happy about presenting with Dunaway and wouldn’t let his rehearsal with her get filmed, so Beatty left Dunaway to perform rehearsals alone.